-For decades, most states either prohibited or severely limited concealed carrying. ((For a more detailed discussion of this history, see Guns in Public Places: The Increasing Threat of Hidden Guns in America.))
-Handgun carrying bans were among the earliest gun laws adopted by states; even legendary Old West frontier towns like Dodge City, Kansas, knew better than to allow the carrying of hidden pistols.
+For decades, most states either prohibited or severely limited concealed carrying.2 Handgun carrying bans were among the earliest gun laws adopted by states; even legendary Old West frontier towns like Dodge City, Kansas, knew better than to allow the carrying of hidden pistols.
 In the twentieth century, some states granted law enforcement the discretion to issue CCW permits to persons who could demonstrate a legitimate need to carry a hidden gun in public, while other states continued to ban concealed carrying altogether.
 Over the past three decades, at the behest of the gun lobby, many states have overturned these longstanding laws in favor of permissive CCW permitting systems.
-Ten states now even allow individuals to carry concealed without possessing any permit at all;2 in these states, it is easier to legally carry a handgun than it is to legally drive a car.
+Eleven states now even allow individuals to carry concealed without possessing any permit at all;3 in these states, it is easier to legally carry a handgun than it is to legally drive a car.

 Concealed Carry Criminals

 Weak permitting systems allow dangerous people to carry guns.
 A Los Angeles Times analysis of Texas CCW holders, for example, found that between 1995 and 2000, more than 400 criminals – including rapists and armed robbers – had been issued CCW licenses under the state’s permitting law.4 A similar study by the South Florida Sun-Sentinel found that people licensed to carry guns in the first half of 2006 in Florida included more than 1,400 individuals who had pleaded guilty or no contest to felonies, 216 individuals with outstanding warrants, 128 people with active domestic violence injunctions against them, and six registered sex offenders.5 An investigation by the Indianapolis Star regarding CCW permit holders in Indiana revealed similar problems with the state’s permitting system.6